Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh has been dropped from a group of investors who were trying to buy the St. Louis Ramps.

-Greetings and welcome back, Rush Limbois.
+Greetings and welcome back, Rush Limbaugh.

 Happy to have you with us.

-It is open line Friday.
+It is Open Line Friday.

-Here's the very briefly now, American thinker.com, the search for the Wikipedia libelist, thanks to an intrepid blogger posting a letter to Mark Stein.
+Here's the, very briefly now, AmericanThinker.com, the search for the Wikipedia libelist, thanks to an intrepid blogger posting a letter to Mark Stein.

-The search for the Wikipedia libelist responsible for damaging poster Rush Limbaugh has been narrowed to the IP address of a New York City law firm, which is Patterson Belknap, Webb, and Tyler.
+The search for the Wikipedia libelist responsible for damaging poster Rush Limbaugh has been narrowed to the IP address of a New York City law firm, which is Patterson, Belknap, Webb, and Tyler.

-This law firm, just less last month, announced the establishment of a sports division.
+This law firm, just last month, announced the establishment of a sports division, meaning they might have important sports clients here, meaning, oh, you take it from there.

 You know how I know that?

-Because they reported what I said accurately from the New York Times to the Associated Press to any number of places, they reported it accurately.
+From the New York Times to the Associated Press to any number of places, they reported it accurately.

 Well, no, they were not shamed into listening.

-It was a strategic move on my part, HR.
+It was a strategic move on my part, H.R.

-They were all you you should see my iPhone email from Thursday afternoon up until all through Friday morning.
+They were all you should see my iPhone email from Thursday afternoon up until all through Friday morning.

-I I I had hundreds of requests.
+I had hundreds of requests.

-They just uh said anything I can do.
+They just said anything I can do.

-I refused all these requests.
+But nevertheless, I refused all these requests.

 They had nowhere to go other than this program to find out what my reaction to it was.